What to do when you find out you’re pregnant - 11 must-do steps when you see that positive test

 There was a problem.
 Please refresh the page and try again.

-In the early days of pregnancy it's normal to feel a mix of excitement and anxiety about the life changes that come with having a baby.
-Don't worry - we've got your back.
+Wondering what to do when you find out you're pregnant is totally normal, there are no obvious instructions, but don't worry - we've got your back.

-There's lots of new pregnancy speak and terminology you'll hear during the next nine months.
-Such as the 'first trimester', which is the first day of your last period and lasts until the end of week 12.
+There will be lots of new pregnancy speak and terminology during the next nine months, such as the 'first trimester', which is the first day of your last period and lasts until the end of week 12.
 Taking care of yourself physically and mentally during the first trimester is crucial as it can be the hardest as there are lots of things to do, such as booking your first appointment with your midwife, managing those early pregnancy symptoms, and looking after your mental health, you and your partner or family will chart new territory over these next few months.

 Editor's note